Atlanta police chief resigns amid backlash over fatal shooting of black man

 ATLANTA PROTESTERS PAINT 'DEFUND POLICE' RIGHT OUTSIDE POLICE HEADQUARTERS

 The incident came as Atlanta and other cities were already reeling from the death of George Floyd and the mass protests that ensued as a result.
+Just on Wedsday, two more Atlanta police officers were fired in connection with an incident in which two college students were pulled from a car during protests against police brutality.

 With tensions already flaring, Saturday's shooting of Rayshard Brooks, 27, compounded high-profile cases of black men killed during police encounters.

 Authorities maintain that Brooks grabbed an officer's Taser and ran with it.
 During a news conference, Bottoms said she didn't think the use of deadly force was warranted and that she requested the officer involved be fired.